stanfordpython/python-assignments/assign1/README.md

     3. Discover an integer `r` between 2 and q that is coprime to `q`
         Note: You can use `utils.coprime(r, q)` for this.

-    You'll also need to use the random module's `randint` function, which we've already imported for you.
+    You'll also need to use the random module's `randint` function, which you will have to import.

     Somehow, you'll have to return all three of these values from this function!
     Can we do that in Python?!